Skip to Main Content

 Chapman University's Academic Integrity Committee page defines plagiarism as the following:

 Representing the words, research findings or ideas of another person as your own in any academic exercise.
-[At their discretion, faculty may submit student work to plagiarism-detection software, such as Turnitin for review.]
+[At their discretion, faculty may submit student work to plagiarism-detection software, such as Turnitin for review without prior notice to students.]

 • Copying word for word without proper attribution.